tayyab-ilyas/cybersecurity-blog-posts/COPY_ARTICLE_DETAILED_INSTRUCTIONS.md

 ?>
 ```

+Even though you might not know how to code in PHP _(or any other coding language)_, we hope you are able to understand and follow along with our PHP code snippet above _(using the comments as directions)_.

 When trying to display programming code, you can either use three `backtick symbols(```)` at the beginning and end of your code snippet, or you can provide a language definition after the first three backticks ` ```php` to format the code correctly accordingly to language used.

 ```